 I remember the meeting well!
 What were the agenda topics of the day?
 Who the hell knows.
 We laughed until we cried.

 There were two other great meetings I recall in detail.
 Both of them involve the hiring of a comedian, unbeknownst to the meeting attendees.
-One of the events I managed and even got to write comedy (roast) material along with the comedian who was introduced as a special guest from the main corporate office.
+One of the events I managed and even got to write comedy (roast) material with the comedian who I introduced as a special guest from the corporate office.

-The comedian performed and even sang songs roasting particular staff members, including me.
+The comedian performed and even sang songs roasting particular staff members, myself included.
 I gave him all the best material about myself, being an easy target.
 I remember this very well.
 The agenda topics for the rest of the day?
 Fiscal reports, bla, bla, bla.
 Who remembers?
 Who cares?

-Humor is a message that lasts.
+Humor is the message that lasts.
 Laughter is the best motivator.
 Period.

-My fellow meeting victims, those now cloistered in hotel conference rooms, lecture halls, boardrooms, classrooms, and the co-conspirators planning such events, remember the future recollection of the meeting holds no value.
-Don’t take it to seriously.
+My fellow meeting victims, those now cloistered in hotel conference rooms, lecture halls, boardrooms, classrooms, and the co-conspirators planning these events, remember the future recollection of the meeting holds no value.
+Don’t take it too seriously.

 So yuck it up.
 Laugh.
 Don’t wait for April Fools to play a damn good joke.
 Hire a comedian, or write your own material for presentation.
 Play a song.
 Find something to laugh about until you cry.
 All the rest of it is folly for the moment.
-Laughter, good laughter, shared with friends, lasts a lifetime.
+Good laughter shared with friends, lasts a lifetime.

 There are more funny meeting examples to share, but this little expose is coming to an early conclusion.
 Perhaps we will meet again another day for more sharing.
 Maybe, not.

 And for all my fellow travelers who perhaps languish with guilt for once disrupting a meeting with hilarious anecdotes, sardonic humor, general merriment, and even fart jokes, go in peace.
-For yours is the only touchstone we carry forth in our brief lives to recall in our golden years, a small crumb from among the many meetings, perhaps poignant, always punctual, often painful professional development sessions.
+Your contribution is the only touchstone we carry forth in our brief lives to recall in our golden years, a small crumb from among the many meetings, perhaps poignant, always punctual, often painful professional development sessions.